 Building a Better Push Notification Strategy

 “What is my push notification strategy?”
-That is often the first question businesses new to push notifications ask, and it is one that requires quite a bit of thought.
-While every strategy will be different in the details, there are a few overarching themes that every successful browser push notification strategy follows.
+That is often the first question businesses that are new to push notifications ask.
+While every strategy will be different, there are a few overarching themes that every successful browser push notification strategy follows.

 It starts with where you want to go.
 Businesses get into push notifications for a variety of reasons.
 You could be looking to prompt customers to pick up abandoned carts, to boost overall business, to drive more sales, or simply to bring a larger audience to your blog.
 It is important to pick a few goals early as the foundation of your strategy.
 You can configure a push notification for anything you want, but you can only do that once you truly know what it is that you want.

 The next step is to figure out how often to push.
 Push notifications sent too frequently can quickly become just another form of spam to your audience.
 Fortunately, browser-based notifications are different in that your audience has to agree to them and opt-in.
 So, ask yourself where you most want people to look, and figure out what your audience is already focusing on.